adejacques/ms-handsonlab01/docs/workshop.md

 ### 🚀 Check the message stored in the CosmosDB

 First, let's upload a new file to the `flightbookings` container of the `cdbhandsonlabinoday01` Storage Account to simulate a booking.
-You can download the JSON file from here: [Download file](assets/sample_flightbooking.json)
+You can download the JSON file from here: [Download sample JSON file](assets/sample_flightbooking.json)

 <div class="task" data-title="Tasks">